ssleyman/amazon-rekognition-social-media/README.md

 https://aws.amazon.com/getting-started/tutorials/detect-analyze-compare-faces-rekognition/
 1. While in the Rekognition page of the AWS Management Console, note the additional demos provided.
 Test out these demos, now, or at a later time.
 1. Choose the Image Moderation demo by clicking on 'Image Moderation' under 'Demos'
 1. Analyze the sample images.
-Note the Response for the swimwear image and the confidence level of over 90%.
+Note the JSON Response for the swimwear image and the confidence level of over 90%.

 ## Image Moderator
 Now build the Image Moderator.
 This example uses a Slack chatbot and AWS Lambda to call the Rekognition Detect Unsafe Images API.
 The architecture is explained below.